MileHacker Logo

 Return Visit Suggestions

-• Return in a different season for new experiences.
+• Return at a different time of year for new experiences.

 • If you visited in summer, return in winter for skiing and snow sports.

-• If you experienced winter, come back in summer for hiking and water adventures.
+• If you experienced winter, come back over the summer for hiking and water adventures.

 • Dedicate a trip to a comprehensive culinary tour of breweries and wineries.